 Reporting data breaches

-As off May 25, you’ll have 72 hours in which to report any data breaches to the relevant authorities as well as anyone put at risk by the breach.
+But you now have 72 hours in which to report any data breaches to the relevant authorities as well as anyone put at risk by the breach.
 And if you have employees who work remotely, or use their own devices, you will need to put more stringent security measures in place.

 The right to be forgotten

-Any individuals who have data stored or processed by your business will have the right to see and amend the personal data held on them, and have it corrected where necessary.
+Any individuals who have data stored or processed by your business have the right to see and amend the personal data held on them, and have it corrected where necessary.
 The can also have completely removed completely if:

 - The data was unlawfully gathered.